neicnordic/sensitive-data-archive/sda-download/api/api.md

 ### Data out API
 #### Datasets
-The `/metadata/datasets` endpoint is used to display the list of datasets the given token is authorised to access, that are present in the archive.
+The `/metadata/datasets` endpoint is used to display the list of datasets that the given token is authorised to access, that are present in the archive.
 ##### Request
 ```
 GET /metadata/datasets